The Recession of 2022 Is Still With Us

 There are additional problems related to “hedonic” adjustments that regard all regulatory compliance as a net positive for quality.
 The report removes those by examining regulatory costs directly.

-Making all these changes creates a different picture of inflation than we are getting from official data, stretching to a 40 percent loss.
+Making all these changes creates a different picture of inflation than the one we get from official data, stretching to a 40 percent loss.

 Again, there is nothing unprecedented about such adjustments.
-In 2022, the National Bureau of Economic Research released an inflation revision by three economists including former Harvard president and Treasury Secretary Lawrence Summers.
+In 2022, the National Bureau of Economic Research released an inflation revision by three economists, including Lawrence Summers, former Harvard president and treasury secretary.
 It merely made one change: adding in interest-rate costs, concluding that inflation had already hit 18 percent.

-What Antoni and St Onge have done is work from this precedent and they made additional corrections.
+What Antoni and St Onge have done is work from this precedent and make additional corrections.

 This adjustment affects the real value of income and output over the same period.
 The conventional wisdom is that we have been in a growth stage for years, with people like Paul Krugman claiming that the economy is in fine shape and that Bidenomics has worked out wonderfully.

-They document modest growth in 2021 as the nation recovered from lockdowns but that dramatically reversed in the first quarter of 2022 as rising inflation ate up the value of the seeming growth.
+They document modest growth in 2021 as the nation recovered from lockdowns, but that growth dramatically reversed in the first quarter of 2022 as rising inflation ate up the value of the seeming growth.
 The result is a full-on recession that has not receded.

 In business cycle theory, recessions are marked by two successive quarters of decline in real GDP.
-That indeed did happen in 2022 but the recession was not declared based on the strength of the labor market.
-This study reveals that the recession was not only real but continued for the next two and a half years.
-We have to wait for third quarter data to come in before making any definitive declarations about the third quarter of this year.
+That indeed did happen in 2022, but the recession was not declared based on the strength of the labor market.
+This study reveals that the recession was not only real, but continued for the next 2 1/2 years.
+We have to wait for new data to come in before making any definitive declarations about the third quarter of this year.

 Over this same period, American culture has grown weary of certified experts deploying data in defense of their plots and plans.
-Whether on COVID or on climate change, many of their claims and much of their data and models have been debunked.
+Whether on COVID-19 or on climate change, many of their claims and models and much of their data have been debunked.
 It’s long past time to apply this same incredulity to matters of economics.
 That is precisely what this study has done.

-In private, most financial and economic analysts will admit that the inflation and growth data for years is not credible.
-But as a matter of conventional wisdom that you hear on mainstream media, the official numbers continue to dominate public culture.
+In private, most financial and economic analysts will admit that the official inflation and growth data has not been credible for years.
+But thanks to mainstream media, the official numbers continue to dominate public culture.
 This is the only reason why it is widely assumed that we are in a period of economic recovery.
 Nothing on the ground suggests this.
 Not even the labor markets look healthy once you examine the details.

-From my own perspective, these numbers are not only plausible; they likely understate the problem.
+From my own perspective, these numbers are not only plausible, but they also likely understate the problem.
 This study does not correct for inconsistencies in government data over industry data in restaurants, cars, and groceries.
 It does not correct for shrinkflation oversights and new fees.

 Additionally, this study does not attempt to remove government spending from the GDP numbers.
 Doing so would dramatically reduce the baseline output numbers, and produce a much deeper recession.
 For example, in 2023, government spending accounted for fully 34 percent of the GDP calculation.